SMI/SmiServices/README.md

 Stakeholders likely to interact with this suite include Research Coordinators (building research extracts) and Data Analysts (loading data, verifying anonymisation etc)

-The solution is built on top of the [Research Data Management Platform](https://github.com/HicServices/RDMP) which drives many of its underlying processes.

 ### 1.2 Glossary or Terminology

 For RDMP terms see the [RDMP Glossary](https://github.com/HicServices/RDMP/blob/develop/Documentation/CodeTutorials/Glossary.md)